SNodeC/snode.c/README.md

 # Existing Server- and Client-Classes

-Before focusing explicitly on the Server- and Client-Classes a few common aspects for all network/transport-layer combinations needs to be known.
+Before focusing explicitly on the server and client classes a few common aspects for all network/transport-layer combinations needs to be known.

-## SocketAddress
+## `SocketAddress`

 Every network layer provides its specific `SocketAddress` class.
 In typical scenarios you need not bother about these classes as they are managed internally by the framework.

-Nevertheless, for the sake of completeness, all implemented `SocketAddress` classes along with the header files they are declared in are listed below.
+Nevertheless, for the sake of completeness, all currently supported `SocketAddress` classes along with the header files they are declared in are listed below.

-Every *SocketServer* and *SocketClient* class has it's specific `SocketAddress` type attached as nested data type.
+Every `SocketServer` and `SocketClient` class has it's specific `SocketAddress` type attached as nested data type.
 Thus, one can always get the correct `SocketAddress` type buy just

 ```cpp
 using SocketAddress = <ConcreteServerOrClientType>::SocketAddress;